-Modeling and Control Systems
+Modeling and Control of Systems

-MODELING AND CONTROL SYSTEMS
+MODELING AND CONTROL OF SYSTEMS (CMS)

-The Modeling and Control Systems research line is dedicated to the study, development and application of techniques for the mathematical description of physical systems and automatic control.
-In this respect, research activities focus on theoretical and experimental aspects involving modeling and simulation of real systems, as well as on obtaining control systems that meet the functional needs and practical criteria of the systems in question.
+This line of research is dedicated to the study, development and application of techniques for the mathematical description of physical systems and automatic control systems.
+Research activities focus on both theoretical and experimental aspects involving the modeling and simulation of real systems, as well as the design of control systems that meet the functional needs and practical criteria of the systems under study.The main research topics associated with the line are listed below:

-2. Control sensors and actuators.
-Inertial Navigation;
+2. Control sensors and actuators: Inertial Navigation;

 4. Optimization: Linear and non-linear optimization techniques.
 Optimal control.
 Optimization in system identification;